You send out customer surveys to get valuable feedback and insights.

 To get better insights and make your surveys a better experience for your customers, steer away from asking these five questions.

 Are you satisfied with your customer service experience?

 This question is nearly useless to you as a business.
 It gives you no context, and is difficult for a customer to answer.

 Most customer experiences aren’t all-or-nothing.
-Part of their experience might have been great, but maybe some aspect of it could use improvement.
+Part of their experience might have been great, but maybe some aspects of it could use improvement.
 The yes/no question gives them no way to tell you what their experience was actually like.